 Death in the family

 How is school refusal diagnosed?

-School refusal is usually diagnosed with a team approach, including your doctor, you, the child, and teachers and counselors.
-Your child's doctor will be involved to rule out any real medical problems that may be occurring.
-A complete history and physical examination will be done.
-School officials may be contacted to obtain more information.
+School refusal is usually diagnosed with a team approach.
+The team is made up of your healthcare provider, you, the child, and teachers and counselors.
+Your child's healthcare provider will be involved to rule out any real medical problems that may be happening.
+A complete history and physical exam will be done.
+School officials may be contacted for more information.

 Management of school refusal